Amazon may be responsible for allowing Louboutin knock-off ads, EU court says

 BRUSSELS, Dec 22 (Reuters) - Online retailer Amazon AMZN.O may be deemed responsible for advertising of counterfeit Christian Louboutin shoes which found its way on to its platform, Europe's top court said in a preliminary ruling on Thursday.

-The EU court said it is now up to the two national courts to decide whether this is indeed the case.
+The EU court said it was now up to two national courts to decide whether this was indeed the case.

-Louboutin brought two cases against Amazon in a Belgian and a Luxembourg court in 2019, saying the company regularly displayed advertisements for red-soled shoes put on the market without Louboutin's consent.
+Louboutin brought cases against Amazon in a Belgian and a Luxembourg court in 2019, saying the retailer regularly displayed advertisements for red-soled shoes put on the market without Louboutin's consent.

 Louboutin's signature red sole is registered as a trademark within the EU.
 Both courts had sought the guidance of the Luxembourg-based Court of Justice of the European Union (CJEU).

-In its ruling on Thursday, the EU court said the world's biggest online retailer Amazon, as an online sales platform, may be considered responsible for the intellectual property breaches involved in the advertisements of counterfeit products that feature Louboutin's trademarked red sole.
+In its ruling on Thursday, the EU court said Amazon, as an online sales platform, may be considered responsible for the intellectual property breaches involved in the advertisements of counterfeit products that feature Louboutin's trademarked red sole.

 That is because the presentation of the advertisements may give users of its website the impression that Amazon - rather than a third-party seller - is responsible for the advertisements and benefiting from them, the court said.